General anaesthesia: Preoperative evaluation

 Before a procedure, the anaesthesiologist reviews medical records, interviews the patient, and examines them to determine an appropriate anaesthetic plan and decide what combination of drugs and dosages will be needed for the patient's comfort and safety during the procedure.
 A variety of non-invasive and invasive monitoring devices may be necessary to ensure a safe and effective procedure.
-Key factors in this evaluation are the patient's age, gender, body mass index, medical and surgical history, current medications, exercise capacity, and fasting time.
+Key factors in this evaluation are the patient's age, sex, body mass index, medical and surgical history, current medications, exercise capacity, and fasting time.
 Thorough and accurate preoperative evaluation is crucial for the effective safety of the anaesthetic plan.
 For example, a patient who consumes significant quantities of alcohol or illicit drugs could be undermedicated during the procedure if they fail to disclose this fact, and this could lead to anaesthesia awareness or intraoperative hypertension.
 Commonly used medications can also interact with anaesthetics, and failure to disclose such usage can increase the risk during the operation.
 Inaccurate timing of last meal can also increase the risk for aspiration of food, and lead to serious complications.

 An important aspect of pre-anaesthetic evaluation is an assessment of the patient's airway, involving inspection of the mouth opening and visualisation of the soft tissues of the pharynx.
 The condition of teeth and location of dental crowns are checked, and neck flexibility and head extension are observed.
 The most commonly performed airway assessment is the Mallampati score, which evaluates the airway base on the ability to view airway structures with the mouth open and the tongue protruding.
 Mallampati tests alone have limited accuracy, and other evaluations are routinely performed addition to the Mallampati test including mouth opening, thyromental distance, neck range of motion, and mandibular protrusion.
 In a patient with suspected distorted airway anatomy, endoscopy or ultrasound is sometimes used to evaluate the airway before planning for the airway management.